-The January 23-24, 2017 offering of this course was approved for the following credits.
+The December 16-17, 2019 offering of this course has been approved for the following credits.
 We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 In addition to 1.6 Rutgers CEUs, this wetland training course is approved for the following credits: